 Migraines can often happen for a number of different reasons and are characterised by throbbing pain in one particular area of the head, which may vary in intensity.
 This pain may be triggered by sounds, light, scent and stress.
 Sometimes migraine headaches can also be triggered by hormonal changes in women, especially during pregnancy or menopause.
 Sometimes, migraines can be so severe that greatly affect sight and cause spells of nausea.
 Other common symptoms of migraines are mood swings, a stiff neck, confusion, pins and needles, problems with co-ordination and visual impairment.

 The length of a migraine headache can vary from person to person, but symptoms can last anywhere from a few hours up to three days.

 Is your headache a TMJ headache?

-Many people that suffer from migraine headaches are totally unaware that it may be caused due to undiagnosed TMJ.
-The symptoms are often very similar; however, there may be some common indications to suggest the influence of TMJ.
+Many people that suffer from migraine headache are totally unaware that it may be caused due to undiagnosed TMJ.
+The symptoms are often very similar; however, there may be some common indications to suggest the influence of TMJ headache.
 These include:

 - Tight jaw or facial muscles

 - Changes in the way your top and bottom teeth fit together when biting

 If you suffer from any of these symptoms, along with the common migraine symptoms listed, it is very important that you receive a proper medical diagnosis.
 While you await your diagnosis, there are some small changes that you can make to your lifestyle in order to accommodate the pain and changes you might be feeling.
 Doing the following could bring you some temporary relief:

 - When you’re yawning, try to avoid very wide movements.

 - When chewing, chew as slowly and as gently as you can.
 Avoid things like chewing gum, as it requires a lot of constant chewing.